|

 to carbonate it lightly.
 If the beer has little to no residual

-sugar, about 6.5 ounces of dextrose corn sugar will lightly carbonate a
+sugar, about 7 ounces of dextrose corn sugar boiled in a little water

 10.8 US

-gallon firkin.
+gallon firkin (like a homebrew bottle).
 Fill the cask all the way and

 remember to use a fining of your choice (gelatin works well).
 If

-a dry-hop bag is added to the cask, try to add a large, sanitized
+a dry-hop bag is added to the cask, do NOT leave strings or any portion

 - High-gravity beers

-ale should be ready to soft spile in 7-10 days or
+ale should be ready to spile in 7-10 days or

 less.